Differentiable Clustering with Perturbed Spanning Forests: Differentiable clustering

 In this work, the core operation is to cluster $n$ elements, using a similarity matrix $\Sigma \in \cS_n$.
 Informally, pairs of elements $(i, j)$ with high similarity $\Sigma_{ij}$ should be more likely to be in the same cluster than those with low similarity.
-The clustering is represented in the following manner

-\begin{definition}[Cluster membership matrix] Let $\pi:[n] \to [k]$ be a clustering function, assigning elements to one of $k$ clusters.
-We represent it with a $n\times n$ binary cluster membership matrix $M$ with
+The clustering is represented in the following manner. \begin{definition}[Cluster connectivity matrix] Let $\pi:[n] \to [k]$ be a clustering function, assigning elements to one of $k$ clusters.
+We represent it with an $n\times n$ binary matrix $M$ (the cluster connectivity):